Kvndoshi/recommender-systems/README.md

 ### Project structure
 - `app.py`: Flask server and routes
 - `templates/`: HTML templates
-- `*.pkl`: artifacts for popularity, pivot table, similarity, and metadata
+- `*.pkl`: artifacts for popularity, pivot table, similarity, and metadata.
+These files are generated from a data-prep script/notebook that will be added soon.
 - `docs/`: screenshots used in this README (add your images here)

 ### Run locally